dmhacker/crc-hamming-weights/README.md

 every combination is an easy parallelizable task and the CRC validation is inexpensive.
-Therefore, it would make sense that a GPU would be calculate Hamming weights quickly, owing to its large number of threads.
+Therefore, it would make sense that a GPU would be calculate Hamming weights quickly, owing to its large number of cores.
 This project is an attempt to implement calculation of Hamming weights using NVIDIA GPUs via CUDA.